 With files on-demand, you can choose to have your files stored online only while saving disk space or set files and folders to be always available locally on your Windows device.

 OneDrive Files On-Demand helps you access all your cloud storage files and folders in OneDrive without downloading them and using file storage space on your Windows device.

 When you turn on Files On-Demand with OneDrive, you’ll see all your files in File Explorer.
 New files created online or on another device appear as online-only files, which don’t take up space on your device.
-When you’re connected to the Internet, you’ll be able to use the files like every other file on your device.
+When connected to the Internet, you can use the files like every other on your device.

 How to enable or disable files on-demand with OneDrive in Windows 11